Ashford University Catalog

 POL 497 Political Science Capstone

-In this final course students will demonstrate their mastery of program outcomes in Political Science and Government by creating an original research report on a current, relevant, and specifically defined subject area.
+In this final course, students will demonstrate mastery of program outcomes in Political Science and Government by applying the scientific method and research analysis to create a professional research paper examining a current and relevant political issue.
 Prerequisite: Successful completion of the General Education Capstone course.